Partial Knee Replacement – A Total Solution to A Partial Problem

 The Right Patient and the Right Surgeon

-- A congenital defect such as bow leggedness – may overuse the inside portion of the joint only and the rest of the knee doesn’t get that same wear, Therefore, leaving one compartment of the knee with arthritis
+- Congenital or genetic predispositions such as bow leggedness or knock knees – may subject the inside or outside portion of the joint to abnormal stress and wear over time, while leaving the rest of the knee normal

-- Oseteonecrosis, where one part of the bone dies or damaged, is another condition that may be an indication for a partial knee replacement.
+- Osteonecrosis, where one specific part of the bone dies or damaged, is another condition that may be an indication for a partial knee replacement.

 The benefits of a partial knee replacement

 Patients who have partial knee replacements are some of the happiest!
-They love the partial knee replacement because their joint feels more natural.
+In general, partial knee replacements feel more natural and have better function as compared to total knee replacements.
 Often these patients may forget which knee was operated on over time.
-Some of the common reasons that partial knee replacement is a popular option:
+Some of the benefits of a partial knee replacement over a total knee replacement:

 - It is generally a faster, easier recovery with less pain and less downtime

-- It tends to feel more like a natural knee – it is often known as a forgotten knee – patients don’t remember they had it done.
+- It tends to feel more like a natural knee – it is often known as a forgotten knee – they feel so natural that patients don’t think about it anymore.

-Because this procedure is less painful, individuals are often off pain medications within a couple days of their surgery.
-They are usually not requiring a walker within a week.
-People are pleasantly surprised by how reasonable the recovery was.
+Because this procedure is less painful, patients are often off pain medications within a couple days of their surgery.
+They are usually not requiring a cane or walker within a week.
+People are also often pleasantly surprised by how reasonable the recovery is.

 Dr Jared Foran is a joint replacement surgeon at Panorama Orthopedics & Spine Center.
 He performs more than 500 hip and knee replacements each year.
 His specializes in minimally invasive and partial knee replacement procedures.